STORMWORKS Chapter “Jazz-Orchestra” Overview

 1. Play along with the Track that includes Strings at the Proper Tempo of mm=156.
 STORMWORKS 1988 Demo at mm=156

-2. Immediatley begin work with the Pre-recorded Track and at the Proper Tempo of mm=156.
 If further technical practice is needed with a CLICK TRACK, I suggest setting up an iPAD with a metronome click and playing it through the STORMSound System.
-This will reinforce working with a steady CLICK, saving the Pre-reocrded Track as a Goal when mm=156 is consistent.
+This will reinforce working with a steady CLICK, saving the prerecorded track as a Goal when mm=156 is consistent.
 STORMWORKS 1988 PRE-RECORDED CONCERT TRACK at mm=156.

 What it Means to be Caught in the Storm (2013)